kindsoldier/dcrpc/README.md

 ### Purpose

 A very easy and open RPC framework with data streaming.

 ### You can

-- Use post and pre-execution middleware
+- Use own post and pre-execution middleware
 - Hash-based authentication in middleware
-- Test call remote function without service organization
+- Test remote function without network

-Socket encryption is not used at this time since framefork is oriented to transfer large amounts of data
+Socket encryption is not used at this time since framefork is oriented to transfer large amounts of data.

-Style of the framework is similar to that of GIN framework.
+Style of the framework is similar of GIN framework.

-## Example
+## Exec method example

 ### Server